 Currently, the Global Nutrition Group is little but a nice marketing tool.
 Whether Pepsi can really develop healthier foods and drinks while still coming up with new types of chips and soda flavors… well, that’s the question.

-It recently reduced the top end of its guidance for earnings growth this year from 13% to 11%.
-This may be due to increased investment in nutrition... or because of a difficult, competitive global environment.
+This may be a question of increased investment in nutrition… or a difficult, competitive global environment.